 Lecture fee: free for forum members with $25 annual membership; $10 per meeting for non-members, payable to Durham Garden Forum.

 For membership information, email email@example.com.

-Your landscape can be more than simply beautiful; it can also be a part of your dinner menu.
+Your landscape can be more than simply beautiful; it can also be on your dinner menu.
 Learn from Michael about the attributes and shortcomings of many plants that he has used to create edible landscapes beginning in 1979.
-Michael is both a horticulturist and a singer — be prepared to be serenaded about the subject as well.
+Michael is both a horticulturist and a singer – be prepared to be serenaded about the subject as well.

 March 19 | New Plant PicksJason Holmes, curator of the Doris Duke Center Gardens, Duke Gardens

 Jason is a walking horticulture encyclopedia and plant enthusiast.
 He always seems to have the latest info on new introductions and plants we should use more frequently.
 Join us to hear about new selections for your garden!